What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of lodging managers is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of lodging managers is projected to decline 12 percent from 2019 to 2029.

 Lodging managers usually take one of three education paths: a bachelor’s degree in hospitality or hotel management, an associate’s degree or a certificate in hotel management, or a high school diploma combined with several years of experience working in a hotel.